LuxciumProject/pop-n-lock-theme-vscode/README.md

 <!-- [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ce09cc344aa144749755aa29d0f78f83)](https://www.codacy.com/manual/Luxcium/pop-n-lock-theme-vscode?utm_source=github.com&utm_medium=referral&utm_content=Luxcium/pop-n-lock-theme-vscode&utm_campaign=Badge_Grade) -->

+## 🐲 Perfectly balanced TypeScript theme with vivid colours

+**This powerful theme of colour is always evolving**

+Colourful features are added and more languages will be included soon.
+This theme is **STRONGLY OPINIONATED** to make sure to to be influencing the opinion request any changes you want by filling an issue to be part of the 17 000+ happy users.

 ## Make sure people know how you feel with a 5-star review

 > ### **Click: [I want to tell everyone about _Pop N' Lock Theme by Luxcium ✨_ ](https://marketplace.visualstudio.com/items?itemName=Luxcium.pop-n-lock-theme-vscode&ssr=false#review-details)**
 >
 > [![Visual Studio Marketplace Rating (Stars)](https://img.shields.io/visual-studio-marketplace/stars/luxcium.pop-n-lock-theme-vscode.svg?color=48A&label=Pop%20N%27%20Lock)](https://marketplace.visualstudio.com/items?itemName=Luxcium.pop-n-lock-theme-vscode&ssr=false#review-details)

-## 🐲 Perfectly balanced TypeScript theme with vivid colours

-**This powerful theme of colour is always evolving**

-Colourful features are added and more languages will be included soon.
-This theme is **STRONGLY OPINIONATED** to make sure to to be influencing the opinion request any changes you want by filling an issue to be part of the 17 000+ happy users.
+## Breaking Changes possible for `Luxcium Preview✨`

+> **⚠️ Themes marked `Luxcium Preview✨` are subject to change in a future release.
+You may have to manualy remove/reinstall the theme in your config file:**
+>
+> If you have an error: `🚫Cannot read property 'id' of undefined` Just go in config.json file remove the `"workbench.colorTheme"` then reload vscode and reinstall `Pop N' Lock Theme by Luxcium ✨`

 ## Handpicked colors